Lanao del Sur: Inclusion to the ARMM

-Contemporary history
+Contemporary

 The Battle of Marawi began and ended in 2017.
 The battle was against ISIL-affiliated militants, a number of which were Malaysian citizens.
 The battle destroyed most of the cityscape of Marawi and killed hundreds of civilians and Filipino soldiers.

 A petition was released in support for the usage of the torogan as inspiration for the rehabilation of Marawi after the Battle of Marawi.
 The petition was released in opposition to the possible Manila Rehabilation Effect that the government plans to impose.
-The Manila-style rehabilation would establish shanty shouses and buildings without Maranao architectural styles, thus destroying Marawi's Maranao cultural skyline.
+The Manila-style rehabilation would establish shanty houses and buildings without Maranao architectural styles, thus destroying Marawi's Maranao cultural skyline.
 The petition advocates a Warsaw-style Rehabilation Effect, where the culture and styles of a particular area is used as foundation for rehabilitation of built heritage and landscape.
 Among the local architectural styles that may be used under the Warsaw-style are the okir, sarimanok, and inspirations from the torogan.
 The Warsaw-style is also foreseen to boost tourism in the city in the long-run due to the cultural aesthetics it would bring.

-Governors after People Power Revolution
+Governors after the People Power Revolution

 Geography

-Lanao del Sur forms the western portion of Northern Mindanao.
-It is bounded on the north by Lanao del Norte, on the east by Bukidnon, on the west by Illana Bay, and on the south by Maguindanao and Cotabato.
+Lanao del Sur is bounded on the north by Lanao del Norte, on the east by Bukidnon, on the west by Illana Bay, and on the south by Maguindanao del Norte and Cotabato.
 The landscape is dominated by rolling hills and valleys, placid lakes and rivers.

-Located within the province is Lanao Lake, the second largest in the country, its waters drained by the Agus River which eventually empties into the Iligan Bay.
+Located within the province is Lanao Lake, the second largest in the country, its waters drained by the Agus River which eventually empties into Iligan Bay.

 The climate in the province is characterized by even distribution of rainfall throughout the year, without a distinct summer season.
 The province is located outside the typhoon belt.